flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     ns1 in compute1 has eth0 with 192.168.1.2 matches lsp foo1
     ns2 in compute2 has eth0 with 172.16.1.2 matches lsp alice1

-### Looking at packets with [Geneve][] encapsulation
+### Inspecting packets with [Geneve][] encapsulation

-If you did the step on installing Wireshark, continue on from the commands mentioned in **show-ns-ports.sh** above, and check out the packets across the compute nodes.
+If you installed Wireshark, continue from the commands in **show-ns-ports.sh** and inspect the packets traversing the compute nodes.

     # ssh with X11 forwarding
     $ vagrant ssh compute1 -- -XY